gladiusio/gladius-hiring-challenge/README.md

 * Create a way to submit the correct data requested by the property's data
   * Using a REST client, e.g. POSTman, Insomnia, or web form
   * Web UI
-* Submit the data encrypted against the contract's publicKey
+* Submit the data encrypted against the contract's Public Key from `getPublicKey()`
-* Upload project to GitHub with these required items
+* Upload project to GitHub with this information in the README
-  * GitHub repo that we can browse your code
-  * Application Address or txHash of the transaction in the `README.md` of the project
+  * Application Address or txHash of the transaction from submitting data in the `submitApplication(data)` method

+If at any point something is unclear or information is not provided, reach out and we can help.
+We would rather spend some time helping someone over having them blocked for hours on end.

+Good Luck!!

 ## Resources